Introduction

 Legal

-Internal laws, federal laws and state laws on economic activity, social life and general society conduct are operational with a functioning police system and judiciary.
+Internal laws, federal laws, and state laws on economic activity, social life, and general society conduct are operational with a functioning police system and judiciary.
 Businesses have access to a variety of licensing and arbitration instruments to ensure that the market operates fairly and protects private property rights.

 Various government incentives and activities of the State to increase its competitiveness would allow investors and companies to access bundled legal services and, therefore, save on time.
-Recently, the Senate Bill 21 tax structure began being implemented and the oil and gas industry continues to access its impacts, whose full effect is unknown (Klouda, 2015).
+Recently, the Senate Bill 21 tax structure began being implemented and the oil and gas industry continues to assess its impacts, whose full effect is unknown (Klouda, 2015).

-Power of buyers
+Power of Buyers

-ConocoPhilips enjoys a big brand name and has a strong market position in Alaska; it has the power to dictate terms to most of its buyers.
+ConocoPhillips enjoys a big brand name and has a strong market position in Alaska; it has the power to dictate terms to most of its buyers.
 However, regulatory oversight by the state and relevant oil and gas authorities together with its affiliation to the Alaska Oil and Gas Association all limit its ability to dictate terms to buyers.

 Nevertheless, the buyer’s power remains average as the company enjoys a 50-year reputation for being in Alaska and does not have many rivals.
-The choice for customers is limited and they have to deal with most industry conditions dictated by producer companies such as ConocoPhilips.
+The choice for customers is limited and they have to deal with most industry conditions dictated by producer companies such as ConocoPhillips.

-Power of sellers
+Power of Sellers

 The power of sellers is also low, but greater than that of the buyers.
 Sellers service some companies throughout North America with equipment and services.
-ConocoPhilips relies on third-party consultancy and logistics support.
+ConocoPhillips relies on third-party consultancy and logistics support.
 These are critical functions of its business model.

 In addition, it relies on third-party contractors for various projects that it undertakes and has to bend its rules to accommodate the expert recommendations by various contractors.
 This can lead to increased costs of development that may not be passable to buyers.
 The biggest threat from sellers comes from demands by labor for increased pay.